MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/d_icd_diagnoses.md

 ### `long_title`

 The `long_title` provides a description of the ICD code.
-For example, the ICD-10 code U07.1 has `long_title` "COVID-19 (confirmed by laboratory testing)".
+For example, the ICD-10 code U07.1 has a `long_title` of 'COVID-19 (confirmed by laboratory testing)'.

 In the tables below, we provide ICD-10 codes related to covid or long covid.

-ICD-10 COVID markers terminologies:
+Terminologies related to COVID markers in the ICD-10:

 | icd_code | long_title                                                |
 | -------- | -------------------------------------------------------- |